 The latest administrative threats come in the form of two proposed rules: One proposal would allow short-term health plans to be sold for long periods of time.
 These short-term policies do not have to cover essential health benefits.
 The second proposal would allow the sale of Association Health Plans (AHPs) to individuals, and association health plans would not have to cover essential health benefits.
 Other proposals that frequently arise allow states to weaken or waive essential health benefits.

-This means getting ride of a core protection for people with pre-existing conditions.
+This means getting rid of a core protection for people with preexisting conditions.
 And it would have devastating consequences for millions of people.

 What are Essential Health Benefits and why do they matter?

 EHB requirements ensure that everyone in the individual and small group health insurance markets has access to comprehensive coverage that actually covers the services they need.
-The Affordable Care Act required all plans to cover 10 categories of benefits:
+Learn more about the 10 categories of benefits the Affordable Care Act requires all health plans to cover.